ShazidAraf/Stick-Diagram-to-Realistic-Image-Translation/README.md

 # Stick-Diagram-to-Realistic-Image-Translation

 ## Dataset
 I recorded the video on my own.
-If you have fewer data make sure in your video background is as simple as possible, no camera movement during recording, uniform intensity .
+If you have data make sure in your video background is as simple as possible, no camera movement during recording, uniform intensity .

 you can also use this video.
 This is an ideal one